Special Service Unit: Prison Escapes

 One of the primary functions of SSU is the investigation and apprehension of state prison escapees.
 The number of prison escapes from California prisons is not officially published.
 However, a 2018 CDCR press release webpage article states, "Since 1977, 99 percent of all offenders who have left an adult institution, camp or community-based program without permission have been apprehended."
-The press release says that the Special Service Unit is the specialized unit tasked with hunting down prison escapees.
-The press release states, "[It is] the primary departmental link with allied law enforcement agencies and the Governor’s Office of Emergency Services" and "The OCS mission is to protect the public and serve CDCR investigative and security interests.
-OCS is the primary departmental link with allied law enforcement agencies and the Governor’s Office of Emergency Services."
+The press release says that the Special Service Unit is the specialized unit tasked with tracking down prison escapees.
+The press release states, "[It is] the primary departmental link with allied law enforcement agencies and the Governor’s Office of Emergency Services" and "The OCS mission is to protect the public and serve CDCR investigative and security interests."

 A large majority of the escapes occur from minimum-security facilities, such as fire camps.
 Inmates are also placed back in the community through the Alternative Custody Program (ACP) and will sometimes flee instead of completing the program.
 These are considered prison escapes by state statute.

 One of the most high-profile prison escapes occurred from Folsom State Prison on June 5, 1987.
 Inmate Glen Godwin, a convicted murderer, escaped the then-maximum security prison.
 He reportedly escaped through a storm drain and into the American River, which flows adjacent to the west side of the prison.
 Godwin has been featured on several television documentaries and was on the FBI Ten Most Wanted Fugitives list for twenty years.
-The case is still open and being worked as a cold case by investigators.
+As of 2023, the case was still open and being worked as a cold case by investigators.

-In August 2014, convicted murderer Scott Landers escaped from the back of a CDCR transport van while on Interstate 5 just north of Atwater, California Landers had been convicted of stabbing a 61-year-old man inRiverside County and was serving twenty-five years to life.
+In August 2014, convicted murderer Scott Landers escaped from the back of a CDCR transport van while on Interstate 5 just north of Atwater, California Landers had been convicted of stabbing a 61-year-old man in Riverside County and was serving twenty-five years to life.
 Upon his escape, SSU agents were called in from across the state to assist with his apprehension.
 Within twenty-four hours, the escaped murderer was caught and brought back into custody.